 No!
 We give our monsters strict instructions about contact (no contact!).
 There may be incidental, accidental contact as a monster goes by; or if you need a hand getting up/over/thru something, our monsters are instructed to help you.

 If you're unruly, unsafe, or disruptive, then you WILL be "touched" by our burly security guards as they "escort" you to the police.
 We do our best to insure a safe and thrilling experience for our victims... er, ... customers.

 Yes - The bats at the Haunted Mines haunted house are real.
 They usually migrate to New Mexico during October & November, so there's a chance you'll see them.
 And please be kind to them: we like 'em 'cuz they eat 'skeeters and other flying bugs, making it a nicer place for the rest of us.

 The haunted attraction portion (the "Haunt") takes most people about a half-hour to get through.
 It could be longer for some.
 But you may also be waiting in line to enter.
 On busy nights -- Fridays and Saturdays -- wait times can be several hours.
-We have several types of entertainment to occupy your time while you wait, including interaction with our monsters, and great horror movies on the big screen.
+We have various kinds of entertainment to occupy your time while you wait, including interaction with our monsters, and great horror movies on the big screen, and the HorrorDome.
 Most people don't seem to mind the wait.
 We offer a VIP Fastpass for an additional price that allows you to enter with less wait time.

 The Haunted Mines haunted house is open to the public.
 The attraction is recommended for souls 13 and older.
 Younger children should be accompanied by a parent or guardian.

-The Haunted Mines are not recommended for pregnant women, people with heart conditions, epilepsy, claustrophobia, or those who are scared of things that go bump in the night.
+The Haunted Mines are not recommended for pregnant women, people with heart conditions, epilepsy, claustrophobia, PTSD, or with any electronic medical implant, or those who are scared of things that go bump in the night.
 Sorry, the mines are not ADA accessible.